by Dr Ken George

 Nicholas Williams criticized KK in his book Cornish Today (1995); Paul Dunbar and I answered the criticisms in our book Kernewek Kemmyn - Cornish for the twenty-first century.
 Williams devised a new orthography of his own, Unified Cornish Revised (UCR), which he employed in his English-Cornish dictionary (2000).
 This system was closer to Unified than is KK; its introduction had the effect of splitting the minority of speakers who still used Unified Cornish.
 The orthography of revived Cornish which used a Late base was continually changing.

 In 2002, Cornish received recognition under Part II of the European Charter for Regional or Minority Languages.
-The various language organizations subsequently formed a partnership, This partnership has existed ever since, conducting its meetings in English (in marked contrast to the Cornish Language Board, which since the 1980s has conducted its business in Cornish).
-Although formed initially just to deal with any money which might be granted to the language movement, the partnership has concerned itself with language planning, which was formerly done mainly by the Language Board.
+The various language organizations subsequently formed a partnership, sometimes called Maga.
+It continued until 2016, when it was replaced by the Akademi Kernewek.
+Like Maga before it, the Akademi conducts its business in English, in marked contrast to the Cornish Language Board, which since the 1980s has conducted its business in Cornish.
+Although formed initially just to deal with any money which might be granted to the language movement, Maga and the Akademi have concerned themselves with language planning, which was formerly done mainly by the Language Board.

 The minority of speakers who did not use Kernewek Kemmyn raised the question of orthography.
 It was time to emphasize the advantages of KK .
 The Cornish Language Board published The case for Kernewek Kemmyn, which included a fairly detailed specification .
 At a public meeting in 2006, a handout (not mine) was distributed giving ten reasons why KK should be recognized as the "official" orthography .
 My job was to present the case for KK in twenty minutes.